-You need to be very good in reading the condition of your cutting as you will not see when your Variegated Monstera Deliciosa cutting is putting out roots.
+You need to be very good at reading the condition of your cutting, as you will not see when your Variegated Monstera Deliciosa cutting is putting out roots.

-In addition, if you are watering the soil too much the chances that the cutting is starting to rot is actually quite high.
+In addition, if you are watering the soil too much the chances that the cutting is starting to rot is quite high.

-Propagating Variegated Monstera Deliciosa in water
+Propagating Variegated Monstera deliciosa in water

 The biggest advantage for sure is that can see what is going on.
-If you are using a transparent container you can watch your cutting grow roots.
+Using a transparent container you can watch your cutting grow roots.

 One thing to mention is that water roots are different from soil roots.

-When you put the rooted Variegated Cheese plant into the soil the plant is in shock and has to produce soil roots first.
+When you put the rooted Variegated Cheese plant into the soil, the plant is in shock and has to produce soil roots first.

 Water roots look different than soil roots.
 Water roots are white and look somewhat like pale spaghetti whereas soil roots are brown to black and often thicker and harder.

-However, once the transition from water to soil has happened, the Monstera usually continues to grow without any hiccups or issues.
+However, once the transition from water to soil has happened, the Monstera usually grows without any hiccups or issues.

-Propagating Variegated Monstera Deliciosa in sphagnum moss
+Propagating Variegated Monstera deliciosa in Sphagnum Moss

-As Sphagnum Moss encourages soil roots there is no show when placing the rooted cuttings into the soil where they belong.
+As Sphagnum Moss encourages soil roots, there is no show when placing the rooted cuttings into the soil where they belong.

 That is a big advantage over rooting Variegated Monsteras in water.